hyhieu/hyhieu.github.io/blog/on_cute_layouts.md

 ## Motivations

+Despite the benefits of CuTe, we find CuTe's
+[original documentation](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute)
-While we enjoy the benefits of CuTe and admire its design, we find CuTe's [original documentation](https://github.com/NVIDIA/cutlass/blob/main/media/docs/cute) somewhat inadequate, especially at building a foundational understanding of CuTe's concepts.
+somewhat inadequate, especially at building a foundational understanding of CuTe's concepts.
 For instance, the complement operation is a fundamental one